Meet the people behind the science.

 MSc and Honours

 - 2020 Jon Corres (MScR) 2nd Project.
 Obtained overall a Distinction.
-Now a PhD student back in Spain.
+Then moved on to becoming a PhD student back in Spain.

 - 2020 Josh Martin (MScR) 2nd Project.
 Obtained overall a Distinction.
-Now a PhD student at BARTS Cancer Center.
+Then moved onto becomming a PhD student at BARTS Cancer Center.

 - 2017 Tamara Hussain (Honours student), moved onto working at Charles River.